nvquanghuy/screenshotter/docs/prd.md

 ## Technical Stack

-Please make it as simple as possible:
+Please make it as simple as possible to the requirements.
+Don't over-engineer it unless necessary.

 - NodeJS with Typescript
 - Yarn for package manager
 - Use Node v22 LTS
 - Use Fastify as backend framework
 - Puppeteer/Playwright for screenshots

+There should be proper unit tests.

 ## API Endpoints